lightning-goats/cyberherd_extension/cyberherd_explanation.md

 ### Repost (Kind 6) and Reaction (Kind 7) Rules:
 - **Free entry when slots available**: If the herd has open slots, reposts and reactions can join without paying
 - **TODAY'S note requirement**: Must repost or react to the current day's #CyberHerd note (older notes invalid)
-- **1% payout allocation shared**: The 1% bonus is split evenly among ALL members with kind 6 or kind 7 events (or both).
-If 2 members have kind 6/7, each receives 0.5% of the member allocation
+- **1% payout allocation (max per user)**: Members with kind 6 OR kind 7 (or both) share a 1% bonus pool evenly.
+Having both kind 6 AND kind 7 does NOT give double bonus - maximum 1% per user regardless of how many engagement types
-- **Bonus for zappers**: Members who have zaps AND kind 6/7 events receive their proportional zap share PLUS their share of the 1% bonus
+- **Bonus for zappers**: Members who have zaps AND kind 6/7 events receive their proportional zap share (from the 9% zap pool) PLUS their share of the 1% bonus pool
 - **Valid requirements**: NIP-05 identifier (configurable, can be disabled) and Lightning address required
 - **Vulnerable to displacement**: Any zap (even 1 sat) will displace repost/reaction-only members first
 - **Repost headbutting (kind 6)**: Reposts CAN headbutt other repost-only or reaction-only members (amount=0) when the herd is full